-Cov is the covariance matrix first.
+Cov is the covariance matrix (inverted Hessian from last iteration).
 It is a square matrix with the number of rows and columns equal to the number of parameters.
 Each item in the matrix is the covariance between two parameters.
+Note that this is the actual covariance matrix, which is distinct from the normalized covariance matrix (where each value is between -1 and 1) that Prism can report.

-Now compute c = G|x \ Cov \ G'|x.
+Now compute c = G|x Cov G'|x.
 The result is a single number for any value of X.